History of Yackov

 First Dream

 Yosef had a dream where he was binding sheaves of wheat along with his brothers in the midst of a field.
-Suddenly his sheaf arose and stood upright and the sheaves of the brothers encircled it and bowed down to it.
-Yosef related the dream to his brothers and they continued to hate him saying he wished to rule over and govern them.
+Suddenly his sheaf arose and stood upright and remained standing in its place, the sheaves of the brothers encircled it and bowed down to it.
+Yosef related the dream to his brothers and they continued to hate him, for his dreams and words of gossip against them, saying he wished to rule over and govern them.

 Second Dream

 Yosef had another dream where the sun, moon and eleven stars were prostrating themselves to him.
-He related it to his brothers in front of his father.
-Yackov rebuked him for trying to claim that He, his mother and brothers will come and prostrate themselves to him.
-His brothers envied Yosef, but Yackov awaited to see what would happen.
+He related it to his brothers and later repeated it to his father as his brothers sood in front of him.
+Yackov rebuked him for bringing hatred upon himself by trying to claim that He, his mother and brothers will come and prostrate themselves to him.
+Yackov tired to discredit the dream to remove the envy from the brothers hearts by pointing out that Yosef's mother Rachel had already died so how could she bow to him and just like that was not possible so too the rest of the dream must be meaningless.
+In truth it was referring to Bilah who raised Yosef as if she was his mother.
+Also every dream must contain some falsehood.
+His brothers envied Yosef, but Yackov awaited the matter, looking forward in expectation to see when it would be fulfilled.

 The Sale